Specialist Certificate in the Management of Contact Lens Patients

 Your fees explained

-Please note that fees are subject to an annual increase.
-Organisations that wish to enroll three or more students on a single course delivery may be eligible for a group discount if participation is entered into an organisational contract basis.
+Organisations that wish to enrol three or more students on a single course delivery may be eligible for a group discount if participation is entered into an organisational contract basis.
 Individuals all still need to meet the University entry requirements for the course.
-Please contact us to find for details and requirements.
+Please contact us to find out details and requirements.
 Places are limited and it is recommended that you express interest and/or send in your application as soon as possible.
-A closing date for applications will be determined closer to the commencement of the subject.

 Fees shown are indicative and assume a full-time study load unless otherwise indicated.
 Actual course fees are calculated on the number and type of subjects taken each year.
 If the duration of the course is less than one year or if you study less than a standard full-time load, fees are adjusted accordingly.
 The University reviews fees each year.
 More information about tuition fees.

 Speak with a dedicated student support consultant.

 When you apply, you will automatically be considered for an Australian fee place if you meet course entry requirements.

 You’ll pay tuition fees for each year that you are enrolled.
 Tuition fees are calculated according to your course and study load each semester.
 You may defer payment of your fees via the Australian Government’s FEE-HELP loan scheme if you are eligible.